samukasantos/cloudformation-pattern/README.md

 <img width="1342" alt="Screen Shot 2022-09-01 at 5 29 34 am" src="https://user-images.githubusercontent.com/5481198/187766137-d866cd69-135a-4cb6-a82f-da88fd896df5.png">

-# About

-## Development guidelines

-1. Before adding new logic, check in the code if a similar logic already exists
-2. When adding new logic, do it bottom up.
-For example when adding something to the template `resources/ec2/instance.yaml`, add the new logic there and then recursively add the required parameters to all templates will end up using it, until you map them in the `example.yaml` file.
-3. As a piece of advice, try not to hard code!
-4. Enjoy!

 ## CI/CD Workflow

 The build and deployment automation is done through GitHub Actions, in the following steps: